magao-x/handbook/handling/telescope_removal.rst

 Rig Onto Cart
 -------------

--  Position the telescope so that the elevator has access to the NASE platform

 -  Lower table legs onto the casters by turning the 16 leveling bolts, and remove the metal pads